Adam Weidenbach

 JMLT’s dedication continues.
 Breaking ground on Family Harvest Farm in 2020 transformed a vacant lot into a thriving 3.5-acre organic farm employing young adults with experience foster care.
 In late 2021, a crucial step in Pacheco Marsh restoration occurred with the breaching of the last remaining levee, allowing the natural return of tidal flows and creating a haven for wildlife.

-The most recent acquisition, Harvey Ranch in January 2023, expands access to the vast Las Trampas Regional Wilderness and San Leandro Watershed via the connecting Ridgeline Preserve.
+The recent acquisition of Harvey Ranch in January 2023, expands access to the vast Las Trampas Regional Wilderness and San Leandro Watershed via the connecting Ridgeline Preserve.

 The Future is Bright